cianedanan/reading-notes/class2.md

 * Behind the scenes, everything is a file with Linux

-* Linux is case snesitive
+* Linux is case sensitive